sascristian/HeyberryAI/README.md

 on every skill there is a converse method, this can be used to allow last executed skill to process next utterance

-returning True will stop the utterance from triggering an intent and allow it to be processed by the skill
+returning True will stop the utterance from triggering an intent and allow it to be processed by the skill instead of IntentService

 If you expect a response right away in order to make the dialog more realistic you can do